-Based on our extensive research, our team of investing experts has put together this list of the best online brokers in Germany.
+Based on our extensive research, our team of investing experts has put together this list of the top international brokers in Germany.

-Which online broker in Germany is the best for you?
+Which online stock broker in Germany is the best?

-eToro is the best online broker in Germany in 2023.
+eToro is the best online broker available to traders in Germany in 2024.

 Germans can trade on eToro with over 5000 financial instruments:

-- 2800 Real Physical Shares & CFDs (incl. german stocks like VW, BMW etc.) without commision
+- 2800 Real Physical Shares without commision (incl. german stocks like VW, BMW etc.)

 - 264 ETF Funds